JiamingMai/Fifteen-Puzzle/README.md

 # Fifteen-Puzzle
-A Fifteen Puzzle Game Demo Implemented by the Technique of Web Front End
+A fifteen puzzle game demo which is implemented by the technique of web front end